 By Vincent Pica, Commodore, First District, Southern Region (D1SR), United States Coast Guard Auxiliary

 As to the boat itself now, open the anchor locker and flake out the anchor rode and lay the anchor “on the hard.”
-Again, check the shackles for excessive wear as well as the rode itself.
-Replace or repair, as needed.
-No sense having the boat float away one day because the anchor rode wore through or a shackle pin gave out.
+Check the shackles and the rode itself for excessive wear, and replace or repair as needed.
+No sense having the boat float away because the anchor rode wore through or a shackle pin gave out.
 Be sure that the navigation lights are working.
 If not, take the bulb to the marine hardware store and replace it – plus spares.

-Next are the cockpit and the electronics.
+Next are the cockpit and electronics.
 Disconnect them, spray them with some “white grease,” reconnect and test the gear.
 If a connector is corroded, replace it.
-This all will keep salt in the air from penetrating your electronics.
+This will keep salt in the air from penetrating your electronics.

 The engine is the most obvious component to ready for service.
-Change the oil – all the oil – including the oil down in the foot of the engine.
+Change the oil – all the oil – including what’s in the foot of the engine.
 You’ll need a large straight-slot screwdriver for the two screws (high and low), a bucket and a quart of oil.
 Find all the grease fittings and gently pump new grease in until it comes out somewhere else.
 Don’t forget the steering cable fitting.
 Be sure that the oil dipstick is properly seated.
 If you have trailer, check the tires and the lube the bearings.
 As with engine grease, pump it in gently.
 Who wants to push out a seal?

-Reset the spark plug(s) in the engine before you put the cover back on – unless you’re going to work on the prop.
+Reset the spark plug(s) before you put the engine cover back on – unless you’re going to work on the prop.
 Some old models might start up when you turn the prop – and that will definitely ruin your Saturday.
 Once ready to start the boat, be sure it’s in water!
 You need the coolant!
-It will smoke at first from the fogging oil you laid in the fall, but that will quickly pass.
+It will smoke at first from the fogging oil you laid in the fall but that will quickly pass.
 OK, there are surely more things to do, but you’re well on your way to heading out.

 If you are interested in being part of the USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at d1south.org/StaffPages/DSO-HR.php and we will help you “get in this thing.”